rsta2/circle-docs/docs/devices/audio-devices.rst

 .. cpp:class:: CHDMISoundBaseDevice : public CSoundBaseDevice

 	This class is a driver for HDMI displays with audio support.
-It directly accesses the hardware and does not require multitasking and VCHIQ support in the system.
+It directly accesses the hardware and does not require :ref:`Multitasking` support and the :ref:`VCHIQ driver` in the system.
 Most of the methods, available for using this class, are provided by the base class :cpp:class:`CSoundBaseDevice`.
 Only the constructor is specific to this class.
 This device has the name ``"sndhdmi"`` in the device name service (character device).

 .. note::